sanhaus/control-panel.en/help/performance-monitoring/using/email-alerting.md

 ---
-title: Database monitoring
+title: Email alerting
-description: Learn how to monitor your Campaign database in the Control Panel
+description: Learn how to receive email notifications in case of issues on your Campaign instances
 ---

 # Email alerting {#email-alerting}